YutongHan1123/jmmx29/notes/0-setup.md

 1. [Adding a new SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
 1. [Testing your SSH connection](https://help.github.com/en/github/authenticating-to-github/testing-your-ssh-connection)

-you should follow the followign tutorials to add SSH key
+you should follow the following tutorials to add SSH key

 ### iTerm2

 An alternative to the `Terminal.app` that offers some extra functionality.